What Is Lyme Disease?

 How Is Lyme Disease Diagnosed?

 Your doctor will diagnose you based on your symptoms and whether you’ve been exposed to a tick.
-They might also run a blood test.
+You may also get a blood test.
 The test may come back negative the first few weeks of infection, the test may be negative because antibodies take a few weeks to show up.
 It may take 4-6 weeks to see a positive result.

 What Are the Stages of Lyme Disease?

 There are three stages of Lyme disease:

 Early localized Lyme.
 Flu-like symptoms such as fever, chills, headache, swollen lymph nodes, sore throat, and a rash that looks like a bull's-eye or is round and red and at least 2 inches long.
 This stage typically starts 3-30 days after a tick bite.

 Early disseminated Lyme.Flu-like symptoms such as pain, weakness, or numbness in your arms and legs, changes in your vision, heart palpitations and chest pain, a rash (that may nor may not be a bull’s-eye rash), and a type of facial paralysis known as Bell’s palsy.

 About 10% of people treated for Lyme infection don’t shake the disease.
 This Lyme disease complication can create symptoms that last longer than others.
 They may go on to have three core symptoms: joint or muscle pain, fatigue, and short-term memory loss or confusion.
 This is called post-treatment Lyme disease syndrome (PTLDS).
 It can be hard to diagnose because it has the same symptoms as other diseases and there isn't a blood test to confirm it.
 Some people also call this chronic Lyme disease (CLD).
 But this name can refer to many different illnesses within Lyme disease, which can cause confusion.
 Because of this, doctors don't use this name often.